Vehicle valuations and write-offs

 You might think your insurer has undervalued your vehicle, because you’ve had modifications done to your vehicle or it had optional extras that haven’t been taken into account.

-A lot of modifications and optional extras won’t have much effect on the second-hand value of the vehicle compared with trade guide prices.
+A lot of modifications and optional extras won’t have much effect on the second-hand value of the vehicle compared with valuation guide prices.
 Examples include adding a satnav or modifications that keep your vehicle roadworthy, like replacing the engine.Some people tell us they’ve added things like spoilers or racing exhausts to their car.
 Although these might increase the car’s appeal to some people, they could put others off.
 So on balance, the overall market value might not be any higher.

 There may be cases where we think that the particular quality of an accessory would increase a vehicle’s value.
 But these vehicles are often specially insured through an agreed-value policy, which would have already taken this into account.